 Plain of Gennesaret

-The Mt. of Beatitudes overlooks the four-mile long Plain of Gennesaret, an area famed for its fertility.
+The Mt. of Beatitudes overlooks the four-mile-long (6.5-km) Plain of Gennesaret, an area famed for its fertility.
 Josephus said this plain was the location of “nature’s crowning achievement.”
-Several times the New Testament records that Jesus was in this area including when he healed the multitudes here and faced Pharisaic condemnation for ritual impurity (Mark 6-7).
+Several times the New Testament records that Jesus was in this area including when he healed the multitudes here and faced Pharisaic condemnation for ritual impurity (Mark 6–7).